-Nicklaus Children’s Health System/Nicklaus Children’s Hospital is approved as a Multi-Specialty Portfolio Sponsor for Maintenance of Certification (MOC) credit through the American Board of Medical Specialties (ABMS) and the American Board of Pediatrics (ABP).
-This relationship enables Nicklaus Children's Health System to review and approve ongoing quality improvement projects within the Health System that meet the requirements set forth by the ABMS and its boards including the ABP, and the Health System’s Portfolio Program Internal Review Committee (IRC).
+Nicklaus Children’s Hospital is approved as a Multi-Specialty Portfolio Sponsor for Maintenance of Certification (MOC) credit through the American Board of Medical Specialties (ABMS) and the American Board of Pediatrics (ABP).
+This relationship enables Nicklaus Children's Hospital to review and approve ongoing quality improvement projects within the health system that meet the requirements set forth by the ABMS and its boards including the ABP, and the health system’s Portfolio Program Internal Review Committee (IRC).

 The ABMS Multi-Specialty Portfolio Program™

-- The ABMS Multi-Specialty Portfolio Program™ (Portfolio Program) works with Nicklaus Children's Health System to recognize the work that physicians are already doing to improve patient care in their practices.
+- The ABMS Multi-Specialty Portfolio Program™ (Portfolio Program) works with Nicklaus Children's Hospital to recognize the work that physicians are already doing to improve patient care in their practices.